masiur/just-wp-log/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Just Log.
+Initial release of Just Log for WordPress.